SchwarzIT/onyx/apps/showcase/content/en/components/02.form-elements/input/index.md

 ### Label positions

-THe input label can be positioned in several ways to support a wide variety of layouts.
+The input label can be positioned in several ways to support a wide variety of layouts.

 :component-example{name="LabelPositions" layout="grow" orientation="vertical"}